8 Basis of Regulations

 As stated above, available PFAS regulations, guidance, and advisories are generally based on human health protection.
 However, the available values that are deemed protective of human health vary across international and U.S. jurisdictions.
 In general, there are similarities and differences in the understood toxicological effects, potencies, and modes of action for various PFAAs, and there are differences in the interpretation of relevant toxicological data for individual PFAAs.

-Rather than selecting just one key study, Maine’s CDC selected six PFOA animal bioassays across multiple species (rats and mice) with increased liver weight and hepatocyte enlargement (Lau et al. 2006; Perkins et al. 2004 (three studies with varying conditions; Sibinski 1987; Butenhoff, Kennedy, Frame, et al. 2004).
+Rather than selecting just one key study, Maine’s CDC selected six PFOA animal bioassays across multiple species (rats and mice) with increased liver weight and hepatocyte enlargement (Lau et al. 2006; Perkins et al. 2004 [three studies with varying conditions]; Sibinski 1987; Butenhoff et al. 2004).
 MDEP used the geometric mean of the benchmark dose limits from these six studies as their final point of departure (Maine CDC 2014).

 Similarly as for PFOA, USEPA identified a subset of animal studies for their PFOS toxicity value derivation based on sensitivity and human relevancy of the endpoint, exposure duration considerations, multiple dose groups, use of a concurrent control, and studies that provided serum data amenable for modeling.
 Using toxicokinetic models and dose-response modeling (both described below) of the selected studies and endpoints, USEPA concluded that the internal dose levels associated with developmental and liver endpoints were similar; endpoints considered as critical effects included offspring growth and survival, liver weight changes, liver histopathology, and changes in serum biochemistry indicative of systemic effects.

 Regarding immune effects, USEPA concluded that there is a concern for PFOS-mediated immune effects, but determined that the available studies (including Dong et al. (2009)) were not amenable to use in RfD derivation.
-They state that both human dosing information and low-dose confirmation of immune effects in animals is lacking (USEPA 2016g).
-The USEPA derived an RfD for PFOS based on decreased neonatal rat BW from the two-generation study by Luebker, York, et al. (2005) because this key study and critical effect combination yielded the lowest RfD of the remaining studies (USEPA 2016g).
+They state that both human dosing information and low-dose confirmation of immune effects in animals is lacking (USEPA 2016).
+The USEPA derived an RfD for PFOS based on decreased neonatal rat BW from the two-generation study by Luebker et al. (2005) because this key study and critical effect combination yielded the lowest RfD of the remaining studies (USEPA 2016).

 New Jersey derived their PFOS RfD based on the NOAEL for plaque-forming cell response in mice, an indication of immunosuppression (Dong et al. 2009), as the critical effect to determine their RfD.
-NJDWQI stated that this endpoint is more sensitive than the decreased neonatal BW from Luebker, Case, et al. (2005); Luebker, York, et al. (2005) and this immune effect is supported by other studies in mice and humans (NJDWQI 2018b).
-NJDWQI (2018a) discussed some concerns and issues related to USEPA’s rationale and selection of the to Luebker, York, et al. (2005) endpoint.
+NJDWQI stated that this endpoint is more sensitive than the decreased neonatal BW from Luebker et al. (2005), (2005) and this immune effect is supported by other studies in mice and humans (NJDWQI 2018).
+NJDWQI (2018) discussed some concerns and issues related to USEPA’s rationale and selection of the to Luebker et al. (2005) endpoint.

 NJDWQI’s recommended MCL for PFOA and PFOS also relied upon studies that included serum measurements taken close to the end of the dosing period; NJDWQI conducted dose-response modeling and applied uncertainty factors to the internal serum levels measured at the end of the dosing period from the animal bioassays to derive a target human serum level.
 NJDWQI then calculated the RfD by applying the same PFOA clearance factors used by USEPA to convert the target human serum level to an administered dose in ug/kg-day.